Women in dance: China and Japan

-In China too there is a long recorded history of women dancers since the Zhou dynasty (c.
+In China, there is a long recorded history of women dancers since the Zhou dynasty (c.
 1046–256 BC) reaching a peak in the Tang dynasty (618–907 AD).
 The chorus dances performed by women in the Zhou dynasty were known as xi.
 The ancient theatrical spectacles called baixi probably involved dancing girls in dresses with fluttering silk sleeves.
 Texts from the Spring and Autumn period (771–476 BC) contain descriptions of professional dancing girls while the Nishang Yuyi dance, created by the Emperor Li Longji (685–762), stages virgin women dancing as if in a magic world.
 In the early 1900s, modern dance was first introduced to China by Nellie Yu Roung Ling, daughter of a Qing-dynasty diplomat to France.
 She developed a series of dance styles combining Eastern aesthetic with Western technique during her time in the Qing imperial court.
 In 12th-century Japan, the Shirabyoshi were famous for their dancing and poetry.
 One of the most famous was the court dancer Shizuka who appears in the Japanese literature of the period.